 - While not the creators of the show, when Sonic X was acquired and dubbed by 4Kids Entertainment, many of the key elements that are present in the Sonic franchise were often either misinterpreted or mislabeled in the 1st season.
 Michael Haigney, who also produced the dub of Pokémon, in addition to Sonic X, stated, "I've never played the game, seen the series or read the comics." being the reason for the lack of research.

 - 4Kids wanted nothing to do with One Piece as they felt it was too violent and mature to be edited for children; but were forced to accept it as Toei wanted the show to air in the U.S. as soon as possible and wouldn't give them the rights for Ojamajo Doremi otherwise.
-This lead to 4kids putting minimal effort into the English dub in order to spite Toei and hopefully have the rights for the anime revoked from them.
+This lead to 4Kids putting minimal effort into the English dub until they could legally drop the license.
 Given the damage the show left on the company, it's safe to say their plan worked a little too well.

 - In an in-universe example, the Lemony Narrator of Equestria: A History Revealed, who is supposedly writing the whole thing, has a very lax approach to essay writing, getting drunk towards the beginning of Chapter 3, not wanting to write any more praise for Princess Celestia, and instead, inserting her self-authored haikus in their place, and literally admitting to lying to her professor and cursing him in-text (while simultaneously submitting it in to him later for marking).